pechorka/async-archetucture/initial_architecture.md

 Accounting api:
 1) Pay to all users (for cronjob)
 2) Add log (for task service). params - all fields in AccountLog
-3) Balance for regular user for today (to render dashboard for regular user)
+3) Balance for a regular user for today (to render dashboard for regular user)
-4) Balance for top manager for today (to render dashboard for regular user, for admin and for analytics)
+4) Balance for a top manager for today (to render dashboard for a regular user, for an admin and for an analytics)
 5) Audit log for regular user with infinite scroll (to render dashboard for regular user)
 6) Audit log for top manager with infinite scroll (to render dashboard for admin user) Analytics api:
-1) Count users with balance below zero
+1) Count users with a balance below zero
-2) Most expensive task for given period. params:
+2) Most expensive task for a given period. params:
     a) period: day, week, month

 ### Cron job